kareenaaahuang/IS2018/README.md

 # 2018 MMLA ANALYSIS
 #### Karina Huang

 This folder presents analyses of the MMLA study using EDA, JVA and Kinect data.
-Please follow the directory structure for navigation:
+A demo of the study can be found at this [GitHub page](https://kareenaaahuang.github.io/IS2018_demo/).Please follow the directory structure for navigation:

 ```
 Analysis/